bhisaac/5eFP/5eFP-SRD.md

 **_Loading._** Because of the time required to load this weapon, you can fire only one piece of ammunition from it when you use an action or reaction to fire it, regardless of the number of attacks you can normally make.

 **_Multi-Use._** This weapon can be used multiple times, but each time it is used, there is a chance it will deplete, like ammunition.
-Each time you attack with a multi-use weapon, roll 1 action die.
-If you roll only 1 action, the multi-use weapon depletes indicated by turning the weapon card sideways.
+Each time you attack with a multi-use weapon and roll a 1, the multi-use weapon depletes, indicated by turning the weapon card sideways.
 If your multi-use weapon is already depleted, you have only one left, represented by turning the card upside down.
 After using the last multi-use weapon, discard the weapon card to the equipment deck discard pile.
 Drawing the multi-use item from a quiver, case, or other container is part of the attack.

-You may purchase more multi-use items during a downtime or preparation round before deploying onto the world map by spending up to 3⛁.
+~~You may purchase more multi-use items during a downtime or preparation round before deploying onto the world map by spending ⛁.
 For each ⛁ spent on a chosen multi-use weapon, you roll one more action die when determining whether or not your multi-use weapon depletes.
 Ammunition may use a maximum of three action dice.
-Remove all depletion on all multi-use items, represented by returning the equipment card to its upright position, after spending ⛁ on Rest and Repairs.
+Remove all depletion on all multi-use items, represented by returning the equipment card to its upright position, after spending ⛁ on Rest and Repairs.~~

 **_Range._** A weapon that can be used to make a ranged attack has a range in parentheses after the ammunition or thrown property.
 The range lists the weapon’s normal range in squares.
 You may make a ranged attack beyond the weapon's normal range, but doing so imposes disadvantage on the attack roll.